gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

  - RequestCancel
  - RequestCancelled (delete from DB)
  - Alive(connected and streaming)
- - StreamError ??? -> need to schedule a restart/recreate of the Subscription request
+ - SubscribeError  need to schedule a restart/recreate of the Subscription request
- - TargetFailure ??? -> need to wait until the target is alive again
+ - TargetCommunicationFailure ??? -> need to wait until the target is alive again
- - Recreate -> ???
-Delete all clients and recreate new ones Set this when the service is started/restarted Needed for replica services to rebalance/redistribute the load

-## SubscribeGrpcClientHandler
+## SubscribeGrpcClientsWorker
  - clientMap Map<tarhetId - SubscribeGrpcClient>
  - partitionToTargetsMap<partitioId - TargetList>
  - will handle message from listener of the `subscribe-request-topic` topic